Arizona Nursing Colleges & Licenses | AZ

 Phoenix College | Maricopa Community College (On-campus)

-The nursing program at Phoenix College, which is part of the Maricopa Community College system, is a robust and dynamic course of study approved by the Arizona State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Phoenix College’s nursing program, part of the Maricopa Community College system, is a robust and dynamic course of study approved by the Arizona State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

 In these programs, students can pursue roles as nurse assistants, licensed practical nurses (LPNs), or registered nurses (RNs).
 The program is designed to equip students with the foundational skills necessary to excel in various healthcare settings, such as acute, long-term, and community-based environments.

 The programs also offer additional offerings, including refresher programs for LPNs and RNs, nursing continuing education courses, and innovative bridge programs for paramedics and veterans seeking a career in nursing.
-Upon completing the program, students become eligible to apply for their nursing license in Arizona, with potential licensure for other states also available.
-Graduates have succeeded in diverse work environments like hospitals, physician offices, home healthcare agencies, nursing care facilities, and outpatient care centers.
+Upon completing the program, students become eligible to apply for their nursing license in Arizona, and potential licensure for other states is also available.
+Graduates have succeeded in diverse work environments, such as hospitals, physician offices, home healthcare agencies, nursing care facilities, and outpatient care centers.

 - Location: Phoenix, AZ